 Would you know if it was your friend, partner, parent or boss?

 Did you know that you could learn about their tactics in order to protect yourself from future abuse?

 So do I have a counselling niche

-I guess I would say yes, the area I am particularly interested in working in is with toxic relationships and adult children of narcissistic parents.
+Yes, the area I am particularly interested in working in is with people affected by toxic relationships and adult children of narcissistic parents.